Apple: Toward General Active Perception via Reinforcement Learning: Environment Details

-In the Starstruck task (see \ref{fig:starstruck}), each episode begins with a random configuration of geometric objects—circles, squares, and between one to three identical 3D star shapes—scattered across a 12$\times$12cm plate.
-The agent explores the scene using a simulated GelSight Mini sensor, identical to that used in Tactile MNIST, providing a 32$\times$32 tactile image, while also receiving the 3D sensor position as input.
+In the Tactile MNIST-Volume task (see \cref{fig:volume}), each episode begins with the 3D model of a high-resolution MNIST digit being placed randomly on a 12$\times$12cm plate.
+The agent explores the scene using a simulated GelSight Mini sensor, identical to that used in the classification variant of the MNIST task.
+The sensor provides a 32$\times$32 tactile image, and the agent also received its 3D sensor position as input.
 Actions $a_t \in [-1, 1]^2$ again correspond to a maximum motion of 1.5cm per axis.
 The sensor maintains a fixed 2mm indentation into the gel on each step.
-Unlike Tactile MNIST, the label in each episode is the total number of stars present (1, 2, or 3), and a prediction is only considered correct if it exactly matches the ground truth.
+Unlike Tactile MNIST, this is a regression task, and the target in each episode is the volume of the digit, normalized to zero mean and unit variance across all digits.

-Each agent -- \tapSac{}, \tapCrossq{}, and \tapRnd{} -- is trained from scratch using 5 random seeds for 5M steps.
+Each agent -- \appleSac{}, \appleCrossq{}, and \appleRnd{} -- is trained from scratch using 5 random seeds for 5M steps.
 We reuse the hyperparameters optimized on Tactile MNIST without modification to evaluate robustness across tasks.
 Evaluation is performed on held-out shape configurations, which are not seen during training.